mbtools/verdaccio/website/docs/cli.md

 ## Default storage location {#default-storage-location}

 We use the **$XDG_DATA_HOME** environment by variable default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as $HOME/.local/share.
-If you are using a custom storage, this location is irrelevant.
+If you are using custom storage, this location is irrelevant.

 ## Default database file location {#default-database-file-location}